jorbDehmel/oak/README.md

 }
 ```

 Oak does not have private members, nor does it have inheritance.
-Eventually, traits will be implemented as in `Rust`.

 ## Division Of Labor